 As it is essentially a market, only basic and necessary facilities are available here.
 Jimbaran Fish Market has public bathrooms, a parking lot, food stalls, and restaurants near the market.
 Prepare some small notes of Rp2.000 to use public bathrooms.

 Small food vendors and restaurants overlooking the beach, were all offering grilling service.
 And it is available just outside the wet fish market.
 However, there aren’t many seats available in the stall.

 For tourists who prefer a much more convenient spot to dine in, choose the beachfront restaurant.
 The grilling fee is not much different for 1 kilogram.
 The grill service restaurant is scattered 500 meters around the Jimbaran fish market.
 And some restaurants offer western cuisines too for guests who don’t want to grill seafood.

 How To Get To Jimbaran Fish Market

 Visitors can take private vehicles or shuttle buses to get to the market.
-Car or motorbike rent are scatter in the main tourist area or opt for an online rental site.
-The rental fee for cars can cost about Rp200.000/day.
+Car or motorbike rentals are scattered in the main tourist area or opt for an online rental site.
+The rental fee for cars ranges from Rp200.000/day.
 Meanwhile, the motorbike’s rental price is a lot cheaper at Rp50.000/day.

-For shuttle bus, Kura Kura bus can take guests to a stop near the market.
+For shuttle buses, the Kura Kura buses can take guests to a stop near the market.
 Tickets for the bus cost around Rp20.000 or tourists can opt for a day pass for the bus.
-From Denpasar, Jimbaran Fish Market is only 20-25 minutes away.
+From the tourist area like Kuta, Jimbaran Fish Market is only 30 minutes away.

 Address & Location